ufarooq/IPFSLite/README.md

 <br>In the current **IPFS Lite** version under "Settings" the node itself can be configured.
 <br>Only a subset of possibilities of a node configuration (**config** file) can be done now.
 <br>The reason is that some of the options might be not valid for an **IPFS Lite** node, because
-the feature will not be supported anymore.
-Another reason is that a feature is "enabled" by default.
+in the future such feature will not be supported anymore.
+<br>Another reason is that a feature is "enabled" by default.
-For example the IPFS pubsub feature is right now, enable by default, there is no way to deactivate it.
-But the main reason so a lack of configuration is, that such options are not yet implemented.
+For example the IPFS pubsub feature is right now, enable by default, there is no way to deactivate it. (see Limitation)
+<br>But the main reason for a lack of configuration is, that such options are not yet implemented.

 ### Enhancements